72 °F Ocean City, US

 When asked about the multiple leaders the district has had over the past five years and whether he is making a long-term commitment to the Ocean City district, Latwis said, “Yes, 100 percent.”

 “I think if you look at my resume, you’ll see that I spent 10 years in Monroe.
 I spent five years in Keansburg.
-I came further south because my daughters were very young so I wanted to be a little bit closer for that,” he said.
+I came further south because my daughters were very young, so I wanted to be a little bit closer for that,” he said.
 “I’ve been in Barnegat now for over 10 years.
 I’m not somebody that wants to jump around.
 I like to establish roots.
 I like to feel like you’re part of something special.
-I feel like you’re part is something that you’re growing.
+I feel like your part is something that you’re growing.
 And then I like to be there for that process to play out.

-“You know, ideally, I envision this as being something that I would do for the remainder of my career so I have no intentions of leaving anytime soon.”
+“You know, ideally, I envision this as being something that I would do for the remainder of my career, so I have no intentions of leaving anytime soon.”

 – STORY and PHOTOS by DAVID NAHAN/Sentinel staff